 Boil water with spices and herbs in a pot to cook shrimp.
 Once cooked, transfer shrimp to the prepared ice bath for 5-10 minutes, pat shrimp dry, and let it chill until served.

-For proper serve, put the chill shrimp on a plate with lemon wedges and place the cocktail sauce next to it for dipping purposes.
-Then garnish fresh parsley for a fancy look.
+For the best experience, put the chilled shrimp on a plate with lemon wedges and place the cocktail sauce next to it for dipping purposes.
+Then garnish fresh parsley for a fancy hors d’oeuvre highlighting shrimp’s deliciousness.

 In addition, you can make the cocktail sauce yourself if desired.
 Combine ketchup, horseradish, Worcestershire sauce, hot sauce, and lemon juice in the correct proportions.
 Then mix them well, and you have a cup of dipping sauce with an attractive bright red color.